-Regardless of whether this fall’s classes will be in person, online, or a hybrid of the two, you’ll need a good computer to keep up with the ever-increasing amounts of digital curriculum.
+Regardless of whether this year's classes will be in person, online, or a hybrid of the two, you’ll need a good computer to keep up with the ever-increasing amounts of digital curriculum.
 Chances are that the system you choose will be a Chromebook.

 The mainstay of online and in-person education, Chromebooks may have started as basic, uncomplicated systems, but they have evolved into full-fledged computers capable of a variety of tasks at home and school.
-They aren’t equivalent to a Windows or Mac notebook for video editing or gaming (yet) but they’re just as good at handling a digital curriculum, such as watching an animation sequence on how magnetism works, taking notes in a classroom or working on a big report.
+They aren’t equivalent to a Windows or Mac notebook for video editing or gaming (yet) but they’re just as good at handling a digital curriculum, such as watching an animation sequence on how magnetism works, taking notes in a classroom, or working on a report.

 Which Chromebooks are best for students?

 With Chromebooks of all shapes and sizes, which one is best for learning or instruction?
 It depends on what you’re looking for and your budget, but there’s a Chromebook for every student and teacher.